-Part I of III: Vulnerable Storytelling to Advance Data Science
+Part I: Vulnerable Storytelling to Advance Data Science

 You wouldn’t think a data scientist would tout vulnerability and storytelling as requirements for success, but that is exactly what Jacey Heuer has learned across multiple industries and projects that have failed and succeeded.
 In the first of this three-part series, Heuer shares that “what you think you know today should change tomorrow because you’re always discovering something more.”